raganwald/raganwald.github.com/_posts/2014-03-31-class-hierarchies-dont-do-that.md

 Those are the semantic issues.
 Let's talk about the engineering issues, let's address classes as if we don't care whether they represent some knowledge in the real world.
 Let's presume that classes are just a tool for getting our programs to work.
 Are they still a problem?

-Yes, classes (specifically class hierarchies) are a problem, even if all we want to do is use them to implement behaviour.
+Class hierarchies are a problem, even if all we want to do is use them to implement behaviour.
 Programs have three important use cases:

 1. Programs must be easy to write;
 2. Programs must be easy to understand;
 3. Programs must be easy to change.

-Classes have tradeoffs for all three of these use cases, but they are especially harmful with respect to reading and changing programs, because classes--specifically class hierarchies--have an *encapsulation problem.*
+Classes have tradeoffs for all three of these use cases, but class hierarchies are harmful with respect to understanding and changing programs, because they way they work creates an *encapsulation problem.*

 [fbc]: https://en.wikipedia.org/wiki/Fragile_base_class